mforbs/FCCCatDogClassifier/README.md

 Creating the image generators was relatively straight forward following the documentation for the ImageDataGenerator in keras.
 Then the model itself was a combination of the lessons earlier in the course on CNN's and some general advice online for sizing the layers.

-It resulted in an accuracy of 78% which I'm rather happy with, and fulfils the 'extra credit' criteria on the project brief.
+It resulted in an accuracy of ~70% which I'm rather happy with, and fulfils the 'extra credit' criteria on the project brief.
+Given the random nature of the images (since I'm scaling shifting etc) the actual percentage varies on each run of the notebook, but on my two runs i've had 78% & 66%.

 # The brief
 You will be working on this project with Google Colaboratory.